 - Collect in one place the academic research I have been able to carry out, mostly in collaboration with other people, and includes my retrospective thoughts on the topics covered.

 - Serve as a location where I can less formally publish some of the other research topics I am working on.
-Much of this was earlier published in the form of blog postings at my earlier blogs.
+Much of this was previously published as postings on my earlier blogs.

 - Provide a set of links for those interested in the Franklin Expedition to enable them to drill down into other online resources.